Deutsche Bank's U.S. operations fail second leg of Fed stress tests

 The Fed otherwise approved the capital plans for 34 lenders, allowing them to use the extra capital for stock buybacks, dividends and other purposes.

-These included household names like JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N), Bank of America Corp (BAC.N) and Wells Fargo & Co (WFC.N), as well as major regional lenders like Capital One Financial Corp (COF.N), PNC Financial Services Group Inc (PNC.N) and U.S. Bancorp (USB.N).
+These included household names like JPMorgan Chase & Co , Citigroup Inc, Bank of America Corp and Wells Fargo & Co, as well as major regional lenders like Capital One Financial Corp, PNC Financial Services Group Inc and U.S. Bancorp.

-The country’s top regulator said it conditionally approved the capital plans for Goldman Sachs Group Inc (GS.N), Morgan Stanley (MS.N) whose capital levels had been adversely affected during the test by last year’s changes to the U.S. tax code.
+The country’s top regulator said it conditionally approved the capital plans for Goldman Sachs Group Inc, Morgan Stanley whose capital levels had been adversely affected during the test by last year’s changes to the U.S. tax code.

 Those banks will maintain their capital distribution levels inline with those paid in recent years to bolster their capital cushion, the Fed said.

-The Fed also said it had conditionally approved the capital plan for State Street Corp (STT.N), but that the bank needed to shore up its counterparty risk management and analysis.
+The Fed also said it had conditionally approved the capital plan for State Street Corp, but that the bank needed to shore up its counterparty risk management and analysis.

-Reporting by Michelle Price and David Henry; additional reporting Editing by Lisa Shumaker